-For this type of engines this initial arrangement is available for the standard and compact arrangement installations.
-Figure 4-9, \$\bigsim 4-12\$ provides a sketch of this unified arrangement of the iCER drainage system.
+Figure 4-6, \blacksquare 4-10 provides a sketch of the unified arrangement of the iCER drainage system.

-Figure 4-9 The iCER drainage system valid for all iCER operating mode options
+Figure 4-6 The iCER drainage system valid for all iCER operating mode options

 During iCER operation, soot can be found in the EGC circulation water.
 It must be removed by a water treatment unit.
 The design of the water treatment unit may vary depending on the supplier.
-In addition, as the ultra-low sulphur MGO with a maximum content of 0.10% m/m sulphur is not sulphur-free, neutralisation of the resulting acids is required.
+In addition, as the ultra-low sulphur MGO with a maximum content of 0.10%m/m sulphur is not sulphur-free, neutralisation of the resulting acids is required.
 For this purpose, a caustic soda (NaOH) dosing system is required for the EGC circulation water.
 The dosage amount is controlled by the water analyser which measures the acidity of the effluents requiring pH adjustment.
+Chemical consumption during iCER operation

-The water treatment system must ensure a proper pH value (e.g. above pH 6) at the different positions of the iCER drainage system.
-The water treatment system must be designed in such a way that maximum solids content of 150 mg/l is maintained in the EGC circulation water.
+Table 4-2 Chemicals required for treatment of the EGC circulation water treatment system must be designed in such a way that maximum solids content of 150 mg/l is maintained in the EGC circulation water.